 Below, we’ll dig deeper into the reasons your life insurance application could be denied and help you find a solution if it is.

-10 Reasons Your Life Insurance Application Was Denied
+What are the Top 10 Reasons Your Life Insurance Application Was Denied?

 The insurance industry views obesity as a risk because of the countless potential health complications it can lead to, like heart disease, high blood pressure, sleep apnea, osteoarthritis, and some cancers.

-While the BMI is a crude indicator of health, many insurance companies still use it to determine overall obesity.
+While your BMI is a crude indicator of health, many insurance companies still use it to determine overall obesity.

 If you are denied life insurance due to obesity, shedding pounds and maintaining a healthy weight are the best ways to get accepted.

-You could also apply with a company which is more lenient towards overweight applicants.
+You could also apply with a company which is more lenient toward overweight applicants.